Valjean McCarty Hessing: Early life

-In grade school, McCarty wanted to become an artist, but when her father asked a local well-known artist where she and Jane could study painting, he was told that women could not be painters.
-Hessing felt that it was important to keep the tradition alive.
+Career

+Hessing is most known for her narrative history paintings in gouache using earth tones on a white background in the two-dimensional perspective of Flatstyle, a Native painting movement widespread in the 20th century.
+To give the appearance of depth, fine lines were added, as shading was not permitted.
+Though the flat-style was typically associated with previous generations of Native painters and Hessing was often discouraged by men who believed women should not paint, Hessing felt that it was important to keep the tradition alive.
 To make the work accurate, Native artists were required to do research to accurately portray the story of a custom or historic event meticulously reproducing garments, motifs, and themes.
 She sought to capture the wide spectrum of complexions among people and typically painted scenes of Choctaw daily life or focused on historic images and legends of her people.

 In 1962, Hessing returned to painting and began entering art exhibits like the Scottsdale National Indian Art Exhibition (1962) in Arizona, the U.S. Department of Interior Art exhibition (1964) in Washington, DC, the Tulsa Council of Indians Exhibition (1965), and the Second Annual Invitational Exhibition of American Indian Paintings (1965) in Washington, DC.
 In 1966 at the Philbrook Indian Annual, Hessing placed second, behind Joan Hill (Muscogee Creek/Cherokee, 1930–2020), the first woman designated as a "Master Artist" by the Five Civilized Tribes Museum.
 In 1971, Hessing won first prize for painting in the Scottsdale Exhibition's 10th Annual and the following year was the Choctaw Heritage Award winner at the Five Civilized Tribes Museum in Muskogee, Oklahoma.
 She often exhibited her works with her sister Jane, the Heard Museum of Phoenix produced an exhibition featuring the two women in 1972.
 The following year, the Philbrook selected Hessing's work for a solo exhibition.
 In 1973, when her husband was appointed as director of research and development at Amoco, the family relocated to Naperville, Illinois.